-For student loan borrowers who are struggling to make ends meet, there is a possible solution: economic hardship deferment.
+For student loan borrowers who are struggling to make ends meet, there may be a way to make student loan payments more manageable: applying for economic hardship deferment.

-Like other forms of deferment and forbearance, economic hardship deferment allows you to pause your loan payments if you meet certain criteria.
+Like other forms of student loan deferment and forbearance, economic hardship deferment allows you to pause your loan payments if you meet certain criteria.

-- You’ve already received a deferment on another federal loan for the same period.
+- You’ve already received an economic hardship deferment on another federal loan for the same period.

-- You’re receiving federal or state assistance, such as from Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP).
+- You’re receiving federal or state assistance, including through programs such as Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or the Supplemental Nutrition Assistance Program (SNAP).

 - You’re serving as a Peace Corps volunteer.

-- Your monthly income is less than 150 percent of the poverty guideline for your family size and state of residence.
+- Your monthly income is less than 150% of the poverty guideline for your family size and state of residence.

-“With federal loans, everything is protocol,” said Simon Goldenberg, who operates a debt relief law firm in New York and New Jersey.
+“With federal loans, everything is protocol,” said Simon Goldenberg, founder and managing attorney of a debt relief law firm in New York.
 “Some servicers have different interpretations, but the rules are the rules.”

-Earnest, another top-rated lender, said on its website that it offers forbearance to “clients who are experiencing a documented and verifiable hardship.”
-The company laid out the following possible qualifications for forbearance:
+Earnest, by contrast, offers forbearance to “clients who are experiencing a documented and verifiable hardship.”
+Possible qualifications for forbearance from Earnest include:

 - Involuntary decrease in income